MicrosoftDocs/visualstudio-docs/docs/ide/how-to-change-fonts-and-colors-in-visual-studio.md

 ms.workload:
 - multiple
 ---
-# How to: Change fonts, colors, and high-contrast options in Visual Studio
+# How to: Change fonts, colors, and extra-contrast options in Visual Studio

 You can change the fonts and the colors in Visual Studio in many ways.
 For example, you can change the default blue color theme to the dark theme (also referred to as "dark mode").
 And, you can change the default font and text size to a different font and size.
-You can also select a high-contrast theme if that best suits your needs.
+You can also select a extra-contrast theme if that best suits your needs.

 ## Change the color theme